Entering the European market for handwoven rugs

 Source: The Rug Republic @ YouTube

-Kirkit Rugs offers both restored vintage/antique rugs and contemporary rugs and kilim.
-Both categories have their roots in the traditional rug weaving from Anatolia, a region in Turkey that is well known for its handmade rugs.
+Kirkit Rugs offers restored vintage and antique rugs and contemporary rugs and kilim.
+Both categories have their roots in the traditional rug weaving from Anatolia, a region in Türkiye that is well known for its handmade rugs.
 As such, the heritage aspect of Kirkit’s products plays a major role.
 The company uses this as an important part of its promotion and storytelling.
-Kirkit is a Certified Label STEP Fair Trade Partner, guaranteeing the company’s commitment to comprehensive social and environmental standards.
+Kirkit is a Certified Label STEP Fair Trade Partner, guaranteeing the company’s commitment to high social and environmental standards.

 Which products are you competing with?